QiGuan1920/scD2P/README.md

 - `adata.obs['cell_line']`: cell line identifier for each cell.
 - `adata.obs['is_ctrl']`: control cell indicator for each cell.

-For replicate-level reproducibility analysis, the following columns are also used:
+For replicate-level reproducibility analysis, the following column is also used:

 - `adata.obs['replicate']`